code-423n4/2023-12-revolutionprotocol/README.md

 - Accounts can not vote twice on the same art piece.

-- Only snapshotted (at art piece creation block) vote weights should be able to update the total vote weight of the art piece.
+- Only snapshotted (at art piece creation block) vote weights should be able to update the total vote weight of the art piece. eg: If you received votes after snapshot date on the art piece, you should have 0 votes.

 - CultureIndex and MaxHeap, must be resilient to DoS attacks that could significantly hinder voting, art creation, or auction processes.